Project manager: job description

 - making sure the quality standards are met

-- using the latest IT to keep track of people and progress
+- using IT systems to keep track of people and progress

 - recruiting specialists and sub-contractors